 - Change the water at a regular interval of time.

 - Use proper absorbing soil.

 - Keep them moist when freshly potted in pots.

 - Slowly transit from water to mud.

-Step 3: Breeding It Flat on the Top of the Soil
+Step 3: Propagate Christmas Cactus Flat on the Top of the Soil

-This method is appropriate if you are planning to do soil propagation and if you have smaller cuttings, like about two to three sections or pads.
+This method is appropriate if you are planning to do soil propagation.
+If you have smaller cuttings, like about two to three sections or pads.
 This can be helpful to you even if by any chance you have damaged the bottom section of your cuttings.

 Usually, people choose this option and step if their two sections are cut off like if the parent plant and the bottom part of the base pad are missing.

 You must take exceptional care for particularly this type of rooting.
-As the cactus sections are laid horizontally to the ground, and you water them in between to get them moist, so there is a possibility that the roots may get too wet and are rotten to the dying of the plant.
+As the cactus sections are laid horizontally to the ground, and you water them in between to get them moist.
+There is a possibility that the roots may get too wet and are rotten to the dying of the plant.

 To avoid such a scene what you can do is, only moist the sand and let the cutting section dry.
 If you still find this method difficult or challenging, it is advisable to use the other two steps or techniques.